-- Base Salary.
+• Base Salary.
 Base salaries for our named executive officers are established based on the scope of their responsibilities, taking into account competitive market compensation paid by other companies for similar positions.
 Generally, the program is designed to deliver executive base salaries within the range of salaries for executives with the requisite skills in similar positions with similar responsibilities at comparable companies, in line with our compensation philosophy.
 Executives with more experience, critical skills, and/or considered key performers may be compensated above the range as part of our strategy for attracting, motivating and retaining highly experienced and high performing employees.
-Base salaries are reviewed annually and adjusted from time to time to realign salaries with market levels after taking into account individual responsibilities, performance, and experience. - Annual Incentive Bonus.
+Base salaries are reviewed annually and adjusted from time to time to realign salaries with market levels after taking into account individual responsibilities, performance, and experience.

+- Annual Incentive Bonus.
 Each year, the compensation committee establishes a target annual incentive bonus amount for each named executive officer based on a percentage of the executive's base salary.
 The target bonus, combined with base salary, is intended to provide our executive officers with a competitive cash compensation package that will aid in the retention of the employee, as well as provide an incentive and a reward for strong Company and individual performance.
-No performance goals are specifically established or communicated to our named executive officers and the compensation committee has the sole discretion to determine following the end of the fiscal year whether and the extent to which the annual incentive bonuses will be paid.
-Given the Company's rapidly evolving business and business model, this structure provides the compensation committee with flexibility to reward strategic and operational goals that may not be quantifiable and allows the compensation committee to take into account the Company's overall performance based on a multitude of factors, the importance of which may not be known or identifiable until the end of the year.
+The chief executive officer and the compensation committee agree on performance objectives for our named executive officers for the year, but the compensation committee has the sole discretion to determine following the end of the fiscal year whether, and the extent to which, the performance objectives were met and the amount of the annual incentive bonuses to be paid.
+Given the Company's rapidly evolving business and business model, this structure provides the compensation committee with flexibility to reward strategic and operational goals that may not be quantifiable and allows the compensation committee to take into account the Company's overall performance based on a multitude of factors.
 The compensation committee generally utilizes the annual incentive bonuses to compensate officers for achieving financial and operational goals and for individual performance.
 Performance factors considered when determining bonuses typically include strategic factors such as establishment and maintenance of key strategic relationships, development and implementation of our licensing strategy, development of our product, identification and advancement of additional products, successful litigation strategies and financial factors such as improving our results of operations, and increasing the price per share of our Common Stock. - Long-Term Incentive Program.
 We believe that long-term performance is achieved through an ownership culture that encourages high performance by our named executive officers through the use of stock-based awards.
-Our 2007 Stock Plan was established to provide our employees, including our named executive officers, with incentives to help align those employees' interests with the interests of stockholders.
+Our 2013 Equity Incentive Plan was established to provide our employees, including our named executive officers, with incentives to help align those employees' interests with the interests of stockholders.
 Our compensation committee believes that the use of stock-based awards offers the best approach to achieving our compensation goals.
-We have historically elected to use stock options as the primary long-term equity incentive vehicle although the compensation committee periodically reviews and considers alternate equity award types.
+Our 2013 Equity Incentive Plan allows for stock options, restricted stock, restricted stock units, stock appreciation rights, performance units, performance shares and performance bonus awards.
+In 2013, we granted both stock options and restricted stock units under our 2013 Equity Incentive Plan to our executive officers.